 Similar to zone-based charts, region-based award charts group countries into regions but with one significant difference — they also take into account the region you’re flying from.
 This means the mileage cost varies not just based on your destination but also your departure point.

-For instance, Lufthansa’s Miles & More and SAS EuroBonus programs use this kind of award chart.
+For instance, the SAS EuroBonus program uses this kind of award chart.
 The benefit of region-based charts is that they can offer more accurate pricing reflective of the flight’s length.
 However, they can be more complex due to the many variables involved.

 Hybrid Award Charts